serilog-contrib/serilog-sinks-sentry/README.md

 ````

 ## Known issues
-At the moment only .NET Framework and .NET Core 2.0 supported.
+At the moment only .NET Framework and .NET Core 2.0 are supported.